nishantgandhi99/website/content/quotes.md

 **Dr Mahathir Mohamad, ex Prime Minister of Malaysia:** "Don’t overeat!!!
 My mother used to tell me to stop eating when food is tasty.
 There is a tendency for people over a certain age to become obese.
 They have a big stomach and to satisfy themselves, they drink and they overeat, which places a burden on their heart.
 I have been about 62-64 (kg) for years.
 I can wear my clothing made 30 years ago!"

 **Vinod Khosla:** "Good isn't good enough; great is barely acceptable."

+**Tim Ferris:** "Life punishes the vague wish and rewards the specific ask."

+**Nishant Gandhi:** "Those who don't have present, either talk about glorious past or magnificent future."

+### Random From Internet:

++ Enthusiasm is common, commitment is rare.
++ “The best way to predict the future is to invent it.
+The second best way is to finance it.’​ — John Doerr
++ If you only read the books that everyone else is reading, you can only think what everyone else is thinking.
++ "Kaun kehta hai ki aasmaan mein suraakh ho nahin sakta, ek pathhar toh tabiyat se uchhaalo yaaron!!!" (in Hindi) -- Dushyant Kumar, Poet